Component video

 Component video is an analog video signal that has been split into two or more component channels.
 In popular use, it refers to a type of component analog video (CAV) information that is transmitted or stored as three separate signals.
 Component video can be contrasted with composite video in which all the video information is combined into a single signal that is used in analog television.
-Unlike composite, component cables do not carry audio and are often paired with audio cables.
+Like composite, component cables do not carry audio and are often paired with audio cables.